lupyuen/pinephone-nuttx/README.md

 -   ["Initialise LCD Controller"](https://lupyuen.github.io/articles/dsi#initialise-lcd-controller)

-This is how we send the 20 Commands with our NuttX Driver in ZigLang, as DCS Short Writes and DCS Long Writes...
+This is how we send the 20 Commands with our NuttX Driver in Zig, as DCS Short Writes and DCS Long Writes...

 https://github.com/lupyuen/pinephone-nuttx/blob/40098cd9ea37ab5e0192b2dc006a98630fa6a7e8/display.zig#L62-L429